-Maple Reinders was awarded the contract to build the Griffith Woods School, for grades K-9.
+Maple Reinders was awarded the contract to design, bid, and build the Griffith Woods School, for grades K-9.
 Nearby Griffith Woods Park, after which the school was named, inspired the design including elements like the playing fields and the trail.

 A two-storey eastern section contains classrooms and administrative areas and the two and a half-storey western section contains the gym and more classrooms.
 A highlight of the open concept design is the feature staircase which uses cross-laminated timber, glulam beams, curved linear wood ceilings, linear wood walls, glass guardrail, stainless steel handrail and a graphic mural.